Rules & Guidelines

 - The Central Fire and Drum Circle is a cigarette/drug/alcohol-free zone.
 This space is set apart for community singing, dancing, story-telling and Drum Circles.

-- Doors open at 8:00 AM and festival begins at 12 Noon on Friday, November 20th.
-Attendees must leave premises by Monday, November 23rd, at 12 Noon.
+- Doors open at 4:44 pm and festival begins at 7:00 pm on Thursday, November 16th.
+Attendees must leave premises by Monday, November 20th, at 12 Noon.

 - Any “Ground-Scores” of tents, equipment or personal property are considered theft.
 Please do not take anything that is not yours and report any lost items to Zen Awakening Festival Staff.